Here’s an interesting guest post with some lovely captures by fellow travel blogger Preeti Datar.

 We drove through the Kemmanu district, enjoying the serenity, chirping of birds and admiring the villagers riding their boats through the backwaters.
 Suddenly in front of uswas Suwarna River (as I later found out!) and a huge suspension bridge constructed over it!

 Better known as Kemmannu hanging bridge, this bridge connects Padukudru(mainland) to Thimmannakudru (island accessible only by boat until NCC cadets help built this 280 feet long bridge).
 This bridge is a savior for residents of Thimmannakudru, especially in the monsoon when the river overflows.
 This hanging bridge in Udupi is their connection with mainland and one can see many villagers crossing the bridge on foot or on their two-wheelers.

 And then, you may see tourists like us looking at the hanging bridge in awe!

 Tip: Come here if you like discovering picturesque places and/or are a shutterbug!
-Clear skies will get you stunning photos of the bridge!
+Clear skies will get you stunning Udupi city photos and great clicks of the bridge!